lucalves/lucalves/README.md

 ### Some personal things about me:

-- 🌱 I’m currently studying about Typescript.
+- 🌱 I’m currently studying about Typescript and AWS.
 - 🛠 I’m currently working with React, React Native, Firebase and Javascript.
 - ✍️ I usually contribute to the [mdn/browser-compat-data](https://github.com/mdn/browser-compat-data) and [github/docs](https://github.com/github/docs) repositories.
 - 📝 I have some articles published on [this repository](https://github.com/lucalves/articles).